JoepH123/BIP_ML_PROJECT_E00659/README.md

      c) Evaluating using common metrics such as accuracy, precision, recall, and F1-score to gauge each model's effectiveness.

 # [Section 3] Experimental Design
-Comparison of a total of 5 models of which three are text-to-vector methods.
+In the following report, we evaluate 5 models and 3 text-to-vector methods, broken down below in 3 separate experiments.

 **Experiment 1: Model Performance in High-Dimensional Space** Main Purpose - To assess and compare the performance of neural networks (NN) and random forests (RF) in a high-dimensional feature space.